Goodman Court is an exciting landmark urban renewal project.

 providing affordable housing for purchase and rental.

-Renewal SA conducted a community drop-in and chat session for local residents in October 2016.
+Renewal SA has conducted two community 'drop-in and chat sessions' for local residents.

-The purpose of the community drop-in and chat session was to provide an opportunity for local residents to:
+The purpose of the community drop-in and chat sessions was to provide an opportunity for local residents to:

 gain information about the renewal of Goodman Court

 see initial ideas about the renewal

 meet and chat with members of the Renewal SA project team.

 The local community was invited to drop-in and chat sessions in October 2016 and June 2018 to view and comment on development plans for the site.

 Feedback received from the drop-in and chat sessions has been compiled into the engagement reports (available, right), which are submitted to the State Coordinator-General for consideration as part of the planning assessment process.